What is Data Virtualization?

 - Big Data

-Forrester and Gartner confirm that data virtualization has become a critical asset to any enterprise looking to cope with the increasing data challenges.
+As a result of these innovations, Forrester and Gartner confirm that data virtualization has become a critical data strategy enabler for any enterprise looking to exploit their data more effectively.

 “Through 2022, 60% of all organizations will implement data virtualization as one key delivery style in their data integration architecture.”